MSU-Drone-Project/BL_hypothetical_exerimental_code_and_project_progression/README.md

-Achrive of hypothesis and confurmation of code. that I think will be useful
+Achrive of hypothesis and confurmation of code.
+That I think will be useful